-Critically, none of the programs/services in Figure 10 reflected programs and services provided directly by PDI staff.
-Instead, ISR staff documented the programming/services below as directly provided by the ND PDI in September 2021:
+None of the programs/services in Figure 10 reflected programs and services provided directly by PDI staff.
+ISR staff were able to confirm the programming/services below as directly provided by the ND PDI in September of 2021:

 Provision of Sanitation and Hygiene Products Puzzling Donations: Clothing & Shoes The Space Theater Movie Night Provision of Food Karaoke Night Want to be in TLP?
 Bonfire Game night Dine, Discuss, & Discover Crafty Night Self-Care Group: Your Mask First